TechDufus/TravLang/release-info/howto.md

-These are informal notes on how to do an OCaml release.
+These are informal notes on how to do an travlang release.

-Following these steps requires commit right in the OCaml repository, as well as SSH access to the inria.fr file servers hosting the distribution archives and manual.
+Following these steps requires commit right in the travlang repository, as well as SSH access to the inria.fr file servers hosting the distribution archives and manual.